SeanKilleen/seankilleen.github.io/_posts/2020-06-08-how-to-move-azure-resources-into-another-azure-ad.md

 * Transferred the transfer subscription into their Azure AD
 * Transferred the resources from the transfer subscription into the client's subscription
 * Deleted the transfer subscription
-* Checked Azure DevOps to make sure things still ran correctly
-* Needed to switch the subscription in the DevOps pipelines and releases to authorize the new subscription and select the now-transferred app service.
 * Set up the metric alerts again.

+Checked Azure DevOps to make sure things still ran correctly.
+I needed to:

+* Go into each release job to specify the new azure subscription.
+The first time I did this, I had to authorize the new azure subscription.
+The second time, I had to select the existing subscription that I'd just authorized.
+* Go into Service Connections.
+Deleted the existing service connection for our container registry.
+Added a new service connection to the new subscription's container registry that we'd transferred, and gave the service connection the same name as the old one I'd just deleted.